jestenough/code-challenges/collections/learngo/14-arrays/questions/1-array-basics.md

 1. 21
 2. 22
 3. 24
-4. It can be stored anywhere *CORRECT*
+4. It can be stored anywhere

 > **4:** That's right.
 It can be anywhere.
 Because, unlike arrays, there isn't any guarantee that variables will be stored in contiguous memory locations.